Anxious people often don’t use the word, “anxious”.

 One-size-fits-all approaches to therapy sorely limit how they can help.

-We think we’re uniquely equipped to free you of anxiety as effectively, rapidly, and enjoyably as possible, in the way that will work best for you.
+Let’s do the things that will free you from anxiety as effectively, rapidly, and enjoyably as possible, in the way that will work best for you.